 The purpose of the Greater Lincolnshire LEP is to drive economic growth and to be the voice of the local business community, ensuring that the economic interests of the area are properly represented.

 The Greater Lincolnshire LEP is a business led partnership made up of private and public sector leaders.
-Working with Government and stakeholders to find solutions enables us to deliver the strategic projects and programmes that will drive local prosperity and economic growth.
+Working with Government and stakeholders enables us to deliver the strategic projects and programmes that will drive local prosperity and economic growth.

 Greater Lincolnshire is now widely regarded as a very successful LEP and has gained a strong reputation for delivery and influence, with many schemes and investments now taking shape.

-In response to the current COVID-19 (Coronavirus) outbreak, Greater Lincolnshire LEP has been working closely with partners and the Local Resilience Forum throughout the covid-19 pandemic to support our local economy, business and workforce.
+In response to the COVID-19 outbreak, the Greater Lincolnshire LEP has been working closely with partners and the Local Resilience Forum throughout the pandemic to support our local economy, businesses, and workforce.
 See our current progress here.